miniwdl-ext/miniwdl-aws-terraform/README.md

 * `owner_tag` fills the Owner tag of each resource (typically your username/email)
 * `s3upload_buckets` is a list of S3 bucket names where you may ask miniwdl-aws to upload workflow outputs (optional)

-If you get an error about service roles already existing, add `-var=create_spot_service_roles=false` (these roles only need to be created once per account).
+If you get an error about service roles already existing, add `-var=create_spot_service_roles=false` (these roles need to be created only once per account).

 ### Self-test

-The deployment outputs the name of the Batch job queue for workflow jobs, `miniwdl-workflow` (`${environment_tag}-workflow`), which you can plug into the miniwdl-aws self-test:
+The deployment outputs the name of the Batch job queue for submitting workflows, `miniwdl-workflow` (`${environment_tag}-workflow`), which you can supply to the miniwdl-aws self-test:

 ```
 miniwdl-aws-submit --self-test --follow --workflow-queue miniwdl-workflow